 Since the signing of the National Cancer Act in 1971, our country has vigorously fought the devastating effects of cancer.
 Now it is time to see how far we have come.
 The Cancer Trends Progress Report is a series of reports that describe the nation's progress against cancer through research and related efforts.
 The report is based on the most recent data at the time of analysis from the National Cancer Institute, the Centers for Disease Control and Prevention, other federal agencies, professional groups, and cancer researchers.

-The Cancer Trends Progress Report was designed to help the nation review past efforts and plan future ones.
-The public can use the report to better understand the nature of cancer, as well as the results of current strategies to fight cancer.
+The Cancer Trends Progress Report is designed to help the nation review past efforts and plan future ones.
+The report can help the public better understand the nature of cancer, as well as the results of current strategies to fight cancer.
 Researchers, clinicians, and public health providers can focus on the gaps and opportunities identified in the report, paving the way for future progress against cancer.
 Policymakers can use the report to evaluate our progress relative to our investment in cancer research discovery, program development, and service delivery.

 What's in the Report

 The Cancer Trends Progress Report includes key measures of progress along the cancer control continuum.

 - Prevention.
 The measures in this section cover behaviors that can help people prevent cancer, the most important of which is avoiding tobacco use and secondhand smoke exposure.
-This section also addresses physical activity, dietary choices and alcohol consumption, and exposure to sun and chemicals in the environment, HPV immunization, tobacco policy and regulatory factors, smoking cessation, and genetic testing.
+This section also addresses physical activity, dietary choices, alcohol consumption, exposure to the sun and chemicals in the environment, HPV immunization, tobacco policy and regulatory factors, smoking cessation, and genetic testing.

 - Early Detection.
-Screening tests provide ways to find cancers early, when there is the best chance for cure.
-This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, colorectal, lung and prostate cancers.
+Screening tests help find cancers early, which greatly increases the chances of successful treatment.
+This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, colorectal, lung, and prostate cancers.

 - Diagnosis.
 We can learn much about our progress against cancer by looking at the rates of new cancer cases (incidence) and cancers diagnosed at late stages.
-This section reviews both these areas.
+This section reviews both of these areas.